Our social

 Tip #4: Choose your moving date wisely

-Our tips continue with advice on saving money by booking your move prudently.
+Another way to save money on your move is to book relocation in advance.
 It’s well-known that the 5-month period from May to September is when about 70% of all household moves occur, so the demand for relocation professionals reaches its highest point.
 As a result, good moving companies are fully booked during the summer and will not usually be willing to offer you a good bargain.
-Therefore, if you can exercise flexibility when booking your move-out date, then a proven technique to cut moving costs is to reserve your relocation during the off-peak season and, thus, save.
+Therefore, if you can exercise flexibility when booking your move-out date, then a proven technique is to reserve your relocation during the off peak peak moving season and, thus, save.

 Tip #5: Turn unwanted stuff into cash